unsignedzero/PowerAnalyze/REPORT.md

 * halt
   * Not used but stops the program and prints everything passed into it.
 * install
-  * Installs a given package at /usr/lib/R/site-library from the US Repo and its dependencies.
+  * Installs a given package at the default directory and its dependencies from the US CRAN Repo.
 * libCheck
   * Checks if a library/package is installed and returns a boolean value with its result.